Kequc/nano-records/README.md

 Nano Records
 ===

-Note: As of the time of this writing this code has not been run a single time, I just wrote it.
+Note: As of the time of this writing this code has not been run in production, I just wrote it.
+Tests are missing for attachments and views but otherwise this seems to work in its current state.

     var NanoRecords = require('nano-records');
     var nano = require('nano')(credentials);